ArgonToken/ArgonToken/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `argontokend` for your own use.

-argontokend/argontoken-cli binaries are not included in the Dash-Qt.app bundle.
+argontokend/argontoken-cli binaries are not included in the ArgonToken-Qt.app bundle.

-If you are building `argontokend` or `Dash-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `argontokend` or `ArgonToken-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: